Tropical Storm Xavier brushes Mexican coast with wind, rain

-MEXICO CITY (AP) — Tropical Storm Xavier is bringing heavy rains and gusty winds to Mexico’s central Pacific coast, though it’s expected to head out to sea and avoid a direct hit on land.
+MEXICO CITY (AP) — Tropical Storm Xavier brought heavy rains and gusty winds to Mexico’s central Pacific coast Monday, then degenerated into a post-tropical cyclone as it headed away from land.

-The U.S. National Hurricane Center says the storm was centered about 105 miles (170 kilometers) west-southwest of Manzanillo, Mexico, on Monday morning and was headed northwest at 3 mph (6 kph).
-Tropical-storm-force winds extended as far as 115 miles (185 kilometers) from the center.
+The U.S. National Hurricane Center said the storm was about 145 miles (235 kilometers) southwest of Cabo Corrientes late Monday and was moving west-northwest at 6 mph (9 kph).
+Tropical storm-force winds extended as far as 45 miles (75 kilometers) from the center.

-The storm had maximum sustained winds of 60 mph (95 kph), but is expected to start to weaken.
+The storm’s maximum sustained winds had weakened to 45 mph (75 kph), and was forecast to continue weakening and become a remnant low by Tuesday night.

+Forecasters said it was likely to bring 1 to 3 inches (2.5 to 7.5 centimeters) of rain to parts of Guerrero, Michoacan, Colima and Jalisco states.

 Most Read Nation & World Stories